IsItDanOrAi/ComfyUI-On-Set-Studio/README.md

 ## Building for development

-**You don't need this to use On-Set Studio** — the editor ships prebuilt.
+**You don't need this to use On-Set Studio.** The editor ships prebuilt.
 This is for modifying the source.

 The editor is a Vite + React + TypeScript app built on three.js.